Perceptual spaces and their symmetries: The geometry of color space: Methods

-Colored surrounds not only modify the discriminability of different stimuli, but also, the mean perceived chromaticity.
-To assess these changes, subjects performed {\sl Experiment III}: A color matching task in asymmetric conditions.
-Through a sequence of forced choices (see below), the observer ended up producing a {\sl matched} color that was perceived as chromatically equal to a pre-set {\sl target} color.
-The asymmetry consisted in performing all comparisons with the target and matched colors surrounded by two different chromaticities.
-In classical color matching experiments \citep{CIE1932, Guild1932, Stiles1959, Wyszecki2000}, subjects adjust the matched patch to equalize the target.
-If no fixation or time constraints are imposed, the results may be contaminated by trial-to-trial variations in the response time, or in the direction of gaze, both of which affect the state of adaptation of visual neurons.
-To control for these factors, and to work in conditions that are similar to those of the discrimination experiments, we modified the classical asymmetric matching task, transforming it into a sequence of forced choices that iteratively lead to the matched color.
-In each trial, the observer was presented two candidate patches on one half of the screen surrounded by color $\bm{b}^{\beta}$, and was instructed to select among them, the one perceived as most similar to a third patch, the target patch, displayed on the other half of the screen, surrounded by color $\bm{b}^{\alpha}$ (Fig.~\ref{f2}A).
-The left/right position of the target patch against $\bm{b}^{\alpha}$ and the candidate patches against $\bm{b}^{\beta}$ was randomized in each trial.
+Colored surrounds alter the color of a test stimulus \cite{Klauke2015}.
+To test these influences along the cardinal color axes, we performed {\sl Experiment III}, an asymmetric color matching task.
+In these experiments, test and match stimuli were displayed in surrounds of different chromaticities.
+In classical color matching experiments \cite{CIE1932, Guild1932, Stiles1959, Wyszecki2000}, subjects performed the match to the test stimulus by adjusting the match stimulus without constraints on fixation or presentation time.
+To control for these factors, and to work in conditions that were similar to those of the discrimination experiments, we used a forced-choice paradigm.
+In each trial, the observer was presented two candidate patches on one half of the screen surrounded by chromaticity $\bm{b}^{\beta}$, and was instructed to select among them the one perceived as most similar to the target patch displayed on the other half of the screen, surrounded by chromaticity $\bm{b}^{\alpha}$ (Fig.~\ref{f2}A).
+The side of the screen occupied by the target patch was randomized in each trial.